Skip to content

 • Do their lifestyles and habits match my offering?

 The power of modern demographic analysis is that it goes beyond simple headcounts.
-Today's platforms—like Locus Intelligence—layer population data with income distributions, age pyramids, household composition, employment types, and real-time travel-time catchments to give a complete picture of any location in seconds.
+Today's location intelligence software layers population data with income distributions, age pyramids, household composition, employment types, and real-time travel-time catchments to give a complete picture of any location in seconds.

 Real-world example: